We may earn money or products from the companies mentioned in this post.

 If your tomato has yellow flowers, but they haven’t set fruit, yet it might be because you don’t have any bees pollinating your plant.
 Grab a paintbrush and go from flower to flower and take matters into your own hands.
 Tomatoes are not self-pollinating and need a little bit of help from Mother Nature to get the job done.

-You can follow one or all of these tricks to get early tomatoes.
+You can follow one or all of these tricks to get them to ripen early.
 Starting out with an early variety works the best, and then altering the growing conditions to warm up the ground never hurts.
 Growing early tomatoes is possible now that you know these tricks.

 Other posts you may find helpful: